 The funded status of the plan is shown in Table 1, Table 2, and Table 3.
 Table 1 summarizes the various cost items from the current year's and prior year's actuarial valuations, while Table 2 provides an allocation of the normal cost by its various components.
-Table 3 shows the components of the actuarial liability.
+Table 3 shows the components of the actuarial liability (including the impact of the change in assumptions).

-Reviewing the composition of normal cost of the System, Table 2 indicates that the employer normal cost as of December 31, 2020 is 17.04% of pay.
-This compares with 17.29% of pay as of the prior valuation on December 31, 2019.
+Reviewing the composition of normal cost of the System, Table 2 indicates that the normal cost as of December 31, 2021 is 17.69% of pay.
+This compares with 17.04% of pay as of the prior valuation on December 31, 2020.
 This normal cost is developed based on the Individual Entry Age Normal (EAN) actuarial cost method.
-As may be seen in Item 1, the normal cost for the retirement benefits is 13.23% of pay.
-Similarly, the normal cost is 1.12% for the deferred termination benefits, 1.72% for refunds of terminated employees (both vested and non-vested), 0.20% for disability benefits, and 0.26% for death benefits.
+As may be seen in Item 1, the normal cost for the retirement benefits is 13.79% of pay.
+Similarly, the normal cost is 1.27% for the deferred termination benefits, 1.64% for refunds of terminated employees (both vested and non-vested), 0.21% for disability benefits, and 0.27% for death benefits.
 In addition, the cost of anticipated administrative expenses is being added to the normal cost rate.
-This adds 0.51% of pay to the normal cost rate as of December 31, 2020.
-The decline in the average normal cost reflects the continued shift in the active membership from Group A to Group B. We expect this pattern of declining normal costs (as a percentage of payroll) to continue until the active population is mostly Group B.
+This adds 0.51% of pay to the normal cost rate as of December 31, 2021.
+The increase in the normal cost as a percentage of pay is soley due to the change in the investment return assumption from 7.00% to 6.75%.
+The normal cost as of December 31, 2021 prior to the assumption change is shown in Column 3.
+In absence of the assumption change, the normal cost would have declined to 16.83% of pay.
+The expected decline in the average normal cost reflects the continued shift in the active membership from Group A to Group B. We expect this pattern of declining normal costs (as a percentage of payroll) to continue until the active population is mostly Group B.

-Table 1 illustrates a number of the key actuarial items for the 2020 valuation.
-As mentioned above, the total normal cost rate is 17.04% of covered payroll.
-The actuarial accrued liability is \$4,701.2 million as shown in Item 5 and as detailed in Table 1.
-The actuarial value of assets equals \$3,069.2 million, as shown in Item 6.
-Item 7 of Table 1 shows that the plan has a \$1,632.0 million unfunded liability (i.e. liabilities exceed plan assets) as of the valuation date.
-As of the last valuation (December 31, 2019), the System was underfunded by \$1,638.9 million.
-The decrease in the unfunded liability is described in greater detail on page B-5 and in Table 7.
+Table 1 illustrates a number of the key actuarial items for the 2021 valuation.
+As mentioned above, the total normal cost rate is 17.69% of covered payroll.
+The actuarial accrued liability is \$5,032.0 million as shown in Item 5 and as detailed in Table 1.
+The actuarial value of assets equals \$3,320.3 million, as shown in Item 6.
+Item 7 of Table 1 shows that the plan has a \$1,711.8 million unfunded liability (i.e. liabilities exceed plan assets) as of the valuation date.
+As of the last valuation (December 31, 2020), the System was underfunded by \$1,632.0 million.
+The increase in the unfunded liability is described in greater detail on page B-5 and in Table 7.

 The City is now contributing 19.00% of payroll and the employees are contributing 8.00% of payroll.
 Combining the employees' contributions with the City contribution, the System will have 27.00% of payroll to fund benefits.
-The current normal cost of the plan is 17.04%, which means that the System is currently receiving contributions in excess of the normal cost equal to 9.96% of pay (27.00% less 17.04%).
+The current normal cost of the plan is 17.69%, which means that the System is currently receiving contributions in excess of the normal cost equal to 9.31% of pay (27.00% less 17.69%).
 These excess contributions are available to amortize any unfunded actuarial accrued liability.
-Based on these contribution rates, if all assumptions are exactly met then the current unfunded liability will be fully amortized over the next 32 years.
+Based on these contribution rates, if all assumptions are exactly met then the current unfunded liability will be fully amortized over the next 33 years.